-Uzbekistan should allow independent probe into deadly unrest, refrain from repressions
+Uzbekistan should allow an independent probe into deadly unrest, refrain from repressions

-Civil Rights Defenders condemns violent suppression of public protest over legitimate political concerns and urges Uzbek authorities to ensure that a thorough and transparent investigation is carried into the events with the full respect to the principles of rule of law, fair trial and human rights.
+Civil Rights Defenders condemn the violent suppression of public protest over legitimate political concerns and urge Uzbek authorities to ensure that a thorough and transparent investigation is carried out into the events with full respect to the principles of rule of law, fair trial and human rights.

 According to the official account, shared by the Uzbek prosecutors today, the protesters went into the streets after Tadzhimuratov published on a Telegram channel his call for a protest rally that he scheduled for July 5.
 Following his detention on Friday, prosecutors said up to 300 people went to a police precinct demanding his release.
 The protesters allegedly seized protective gear and weapons from the riot police and stormed government buildings, the prosecutors said.

 Tadzhimuratov could face up to 20 years in jail if convicted on anti-state charges.

 Civil Rights Defenders call on the Uzbek authorities to carry out a thorough and transparent probe into the unrest, identify and bring to justice those responsible for the killings, and question the legality of the excessive force used against the civilians.
 Those detained solely for exercising their rights to freedom of expression and assembly – including Dauletmurat Tadzhimuratov – should be freed without delay.
 Uzbek police and prosecutors should also provide information on Kallyhanova and clarify her status if she is in state custody.